Guidance for new registrants under UK REACH

 Who is this guidance for?

-- GB-based companies that manufacture in or import substances into GB in quantities of 1 tonne per year or greater.
+- GB-based companies that manufacture in or import substances into GB in quantities of 1 tonne or more per year.

 - GB-based companies that had submitted a registration dossier to ECHA via REACH-IT but did not receive a registration number prior to the date of Exit.

-- EU-based companies intending to appoint a GB-based Only Representative (OR) to take on the registration responsibilities of GB-based importers.
+- Manufacturers, formulators or article producers based outside of GB intending to appoint a GB-based Only Representative (OR) to take on the registration responsibilities of their GB-based importers.

-Where you have determined that a new registration is required, and the provisions for grandfathering and downstream user import notifications do not apply to you, a complete registration will be required prior to the manufacture or import into GB reaching 1 tonne per year.
+If you have determined that a new registration is required, and the provisions for downstream user import notifications do not apply to you, a complete registration will be required prior to the manufacture or import into GB reaching 1 tonne per year.
 In such circumstances, no transitional provisions will apply.

-If, prior to the end of the Transition Period, you imported substances or mixtures from the EU or imported from outside of the EU under an Only Representative agreement, you will have been regarded as a downstream user or distributor.
-Therefore, you may be able to take advantage of the transitional provisions in Article 127E of UK REACH.
-This would allow you to effectively defer your registration obligation for up to 6 years plus 300 days after the Transition Period, provided that you submit a notification in the first 300 days.
-For more information please see our page on downstream user import notifications.
+If, prior to 1 January 2021 when the transition period ended, you imported substances or mixtures from the EU or imported from outside of the EU under an Only Representative agreement, you will have been regarded as a downstream user or distributor.
+Therefore, you may be able to take advantage of transitional provisions allowing you to effectively defer your registration obligation.
+Find out more about downstream user import notifications.

 Article 26 Inquiry